Joseph Godson Amamoo: Personal life

-Amamoo was married to an Irish woman; the late Breid Mary Amamoo (née McArdle) who was made queen in Joseph's hometown Swedru.
+Amamoo was married to an Irish woman; the late Breid Mary Amamoo (née Langan) who was made queen in Joseph's hometown Swedru.
 Together they had two daughters, who are both barristers by profession, and also five grandchildren.
-Bread Amamoo died on 11 January 2017, at the age of 87.
+Breid Amamoo died on 11 January 2017, at the age of 87.

 His interests included reading, walking, classical music, art galleries, museums, boxing, marriage and inter racial harmony.